Bastards, Snake Bites, and Sacrifice: Motörhead in the 1990s

 1993-95: Moves and Shake-Ups

 Motörhead dusted themselves off and quickly produced 1993's Bastards for ZYX Music, a German company known mainly for dance and electronic music.
-ZYX apparently had grandiose plans to break into the rock market by giving Motörhead their own label imprint, but the company's distribution problems crippled the release of Bastards, which was barely made available outside of Germany.
+ZYX apparently had grandiose plans to break into the rock market by giving Motörhead their own label imprint, but the company encountered distribution problems that crippled the release of Bastards, which was barely made available outside of Germany.
 Lemmy would later say of the label, "Those Germans couldn't distribute free bread!"

 The band recorded a new version of the Bastards track "Born to Raise Hell" for the soundtrack to 1994's rock comedy Airheads, with guest vocals from Whitfield Crane (Ugly Kid Joe) and rapper/rocker Ice-T. Lemmy also made a brief cameo in the film.